 Germany has a broad, innovative and diverse research landscape with stable framework conditions for research and development.
 Universities, higher education institutions and non-university research centres offer the very best conditions for international researchers.
 Here you will work with researchers from all over the world in interesting, often interdisciplinary projects.
 Or you can make a contribution to industrial research: German industry leads the world in many fields when it comes to research developments and patent applications.

 Are you among the world’s best in education and research?
 Then you will receive a warm welcome in Germany.
 Simplified residence and employment regulations apply to highly qualified international academics and researchers – and their family members.

 You will also find a wide range of support available from funding organisations.
 Many doors are also open to you as a specialist or manager – especially in research-intensive industries like the automotive, electrical and chemical sectors.

-The high quality of life and relatively low living costs make Germany one of the most attractive host countries in the world.
+You will feel at home in Germany: the high quality of life and relatively low living costs make Germany one of the most attractive host countries in the world.

 An excellent healthcare system, a diverse and reliable infrastructure, a clean environment, beautiful landscapes and attractive cities are just a few of the advantages that make life in Germany pleasant.